rexrainbow/phaser3-rex-notes/docs/docs/hiddeninputtext.md

 - `type` : Type of element
     - `'text'`, `'password'`, `'textarea'`, `'number'`, `'color'`, ...
 - `cursor` : Cursor character used in default update text callback.
+- `cursorFlashDuration` : Display cursor character or a space string to create a flash cursor.
 - `updateTextCallback` : Callback of updating text at each tick.
 Default update text callback will insert `cursor` in to current string of this hidden input text.
     ```javascript
     function (text, hiddenInputText) {